Exception1984/CS323-2022/introduction.md

 A very concise introduction to the usage of Ibex can be found [here](https://www.hpc.kaust.edu.sa/sites/default/files/files/public/Cluster_training/26_11_2018/0_Ibex_cheat_sheet_Nov_26_2018.pdf)

 Here, we will introduce the basic functions of Ibex which we will use in this class.
+To connect to IBEX from a Windows machine, we highly recommend using [MobaXterm](https://mobaxterm.mobatek.net/).

 1. To login to the cluster:
 ```